Internet and Online Access Policy

 - Restriction of a child’s access to the internet is the responsibility of the parent/legal guardian.
 The Library encourages parents to learn and explore the internet with their children and to supervise their use.

-- Library staff is available to assist users in locating the information they need and to carry out administrative procedures in order to ensure compliance to this policy.
+- Library staff is available to assist users in locating the information they need and to carry out administrative procedures in order to ensure compliance with this policy.

 The Highland City Library Board originally developed and adopted an Internet and Online Access Policy on August 13, 2008.
-The policy was revised and adopted by the Library Board on April 22, 2019.
+The policy was revised and adopted by the Library Board on April 22, 2019, and updated May 19, 2022.
 This policy will be reviewed by the Highland City Library Board at least every three years, and a copy of the new policy will be sent to the Utah State Library Division as required by Administrative Rule R458-2